315+ Telescopes Ranked

 Should Accessories be Replaced?

 The Omni XLT 150 comes with a single eyepiece, a 25mm Plossl producing 30x.
-You will really benefit from a good 2” wide-angle eyepiece (keep the focal length under 35mm, otherwise the exit pupil will be too large and you’ll lose light) and some 1.25” eyepieces, such as the popular and cheaply-available “goldline” 66-degree eyepieces.
+But I really benefitted from a good 2” wide-angle eyepiece (keep the focal length under 35mm, otherwise the exit pupil will be too large and you’ll lose light) and some 1.25” eyepieces, such as the popular and cheaply-available “goldline” 66-degree eyepieces.

 Mount of Omni XLT 150